 All this week, I am going to post a cookie recipe that I have tested from my recipe box collection.
 Baking is a huge part of December and cookies are probably on the top of that list for most people.
 I will admit I always have great intentions of being like the “Cooky Lady“ and baking up a storm during the Christmas season.
 Then I will bake one batch of cookies and be over it after the second batch.
 I like baking cookies but I guess I am just not a long marathon baker.
-I always admire people who can back batch after batch every weekend of several different kinds of cookies.
+I always admire people who can bake batch after batch every weekend of several different kinds of cookies.
 Plus we all get to reap the rewards of your hard labor!

 Strawberry Meringue Bars

 An easy bar recipe with three layers- a shortbread like cookie on the bottom, delicious preserves in the middle, and a chewy yet crunch meringue and nut topping.

 - 2 eggs separated with yolks in one small bowl and whites in another

 - 1 1/2 cup sifted flour